 Stop at Schwarzes Café

-It took me 8 years to go to Schwarzes Café and then I realized how many great nights and days I must have missed.
-It’s open 24/7 and a real Berlin institution, born out of the anti-anarchist situation of the West at the end of the 70s.
-It’s not particularly anti-anarchist now, but it still carries the kind of Berlin charm that many places have tried to reproduce (and failed at) in the past.
-As for quality, I tried everything: the food, the drinks, the coffees, the cakes, and yes, absolutely fantastic.
-With a huge menu and a lively, but not crowded or annoying atmosphere, Schwarzes Café is usually the best choice when passing through the West or Kantstraße in particular.
-You can have breakfast at ANY time of the day here, which is great in itself.
-There’s also some typically German / Austrian stuff on the menu, and since many people also ask me where they can try the mythical German cuisine, well… there you go.
+The “Black Café” is open 24/7 and a real Berlin institution, born out of the anti-anarchist movement of the West at the end of the 70s.
+It’s not particularly anti-anarchist now, but it still carries the kind of Berlin charm that many places have tried to reproduce in the past.
+With a huge menu and a lively, but not overcrowded or annoying atmosphere, Schwarzes Café is usually the best choice when passing through the West or Kantstraße in particular.